masonrhayes/academic-kickstart/content/home/accomplishments.md

   certificate_url = ""
   date_start = "2020-09-01"
   date_end = "2022-05-30"
+  description = """
+  * Awarded to 1 US resident for academic and professional projects in line with the Toulouse School of Economics' training objectives.
-  description = "Part of the International Attractiveness School Program, this scholarship will allow a student to be financially supported in his/her training at one of the leading schools of economics in continental Europe.
-The objective of this scholarship is also to continue to strengthen and establish new links between TSE and the United States."
+  * Part of the International Attractiveness School Program, this scholarship will allow a student to be financially supported in his/her training at one of the leading schools of economics in continental Europe.
+The objective of this scholarship is also to continue to strengthen and establish new links between TSE and the United States.
+  """

 [[item]]
   organization = "The Robert Dean Bass Memorial Scholarship Committee"